How To Keep Top Employees Engaged and From Leaving

 A study last year by the Corporate Executive Board indicated that “25 percent of employer-identified, high-potential employees plan to leave their current companies within the year, as compared to only 10 percent in 2006.”
 The study also found that 40% of the internal job moves for high potentials ended in failure.

-In a recent post, “Poaching: One of The Newest Talent Management Concerns,” I talked about how poaching is affecting companies across the nation that have already hired and invested in the employees they want and love.
-The post concluded with, “Having a solid performance management program is what will help you retain and grow your top talent.”
+We recently talked about how poaching is affecting companies across the nation that have already hired and invested in the employees they want and love.
+We concluded with, “Having a solid performance management program is what will help you retain and grow your top talent.”
 So, now that you know the best offense is a good defense, here are two things to consider.

 Know the DNA of High Potential Employees